Chambelane History, Family Crest & Coats of Arms

 Another 45 words (3 lines of text) are included under the topic Early Chambelane Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Chambelane family to the New World and Oceana
+Migration of the Chambelane family

 France was active as a cultural leader in the early 16th century.
 One particular area in which they lead was the exploration of the New World.
 The explorers, like Jacques Cartier in 1534, led the way to North America.
 Champlain, in 1608, made the first of twenty voyages to France to attract settlers and brought the first migrant in 1617.
 By 1675, there were 7000 French in Quebec, and the French Acadian presence in the Maritimes had reached 500.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The family name Chambelane has made many distinguished contributions in France and New France to the world of science, culture, religion, and education.
 Amongst the settlers in North America with this distinguished name Chambelane were Mrs. Chamberlain who settled in Boston, Massachusetts, in 1638; Mrs. Chamberlain who settled in San Francisco in 1853; Ann Chamberlain who settled in Maryland in 1741.